f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

    |image042|

 .. note :: Thanks a lot, you cleaned up your config on both sides (APM and AAD).
-FYI, all old deployments will be deleted automatically in Azure AD.
+FYI, all old deployments will be deleted automatically in Entra ID.